secblc/Blind-Croupier-Documentation/White Paper.md

 Our algorithms are specialized for building casinos for 3 parties: the Player (playing through the client-side JavaScript), the Croupier (an automatic server, belonging to the casino) and the Bank (a Solidity smart-contract, hosted in the Ethereum blockchain).
 The Player and the Croupier have no mutual trust in each other and trust the Bank unconditionally.
 The Bank receives the Player's and the Croupier's request, processes them and moves the funds (staking, winning, etc).
 In case someone (Player or Croupier) tries to cheat or refuses to oblige, the second party turn to the Bank (this is done automatically) and the Bank makes the final judgement and fines the guilty side if necessary.

 The client-side JavaScript Player code is open-sourced and open for public inspection.
 Players may want to modify it, but this would be useless in terms of increasing the chances of winning.
 This can, on the contrary, degrade his chances.
 The Bank code is open-sourced as well.
 Moreover, the Bank acts independently of the Player's or the Croupier's will (and anyone's will at all), because it's a decentralized smart contract.
 The server-side Croupier code is hidden. **No server-side Croupier code modification can possibly give the Croupier any advantage over the Player**

+## Blind Chips

+BlindChips - Games in all the connected casinos will be played with special game credits, called BlindChips.
+These behave mostly like any other standard Ethereum tokens.
+They are stored in the buyer's Ethereum wallet and can be freely bought or sold.
+You can buy and sell BlindChips right on the casino's site.
+The main purpose of BlindChips is faster stake execution.
+Their main feature is the exchange algorithm.
+A Player can stake swiftly, by transmitting a signed bet order to the Croupier. **The value of 1 BlindChips is equal to $1 in fees.**

 ## Video Poker Game Rules